habpippin/professional-development/resume_example.md

 September 2020 - Present

 > Leading the Geoinformatics and Communications element teams and supporting both DEVELOP National Program Office and NASA Applied Sciences Program tasks.
-> * Providing technical support to teams across 11 DEVELOP nodes, organizing and teaching training workshops and tutorials, reviewing, curating, and disseminating code deliverables
+> * Providing technical support to teams across 11 DEVELOP nodes, organizing and teaching training workshops and tutorials, reviewing, curating, and disseminating code and other deliverables
 >    * Increased engagement and capacity of Software Carpentry workshops by 57% and added 2 intermediate course offerings for participants
 >    * Initiated implementation of an internal GitLab server and oversaw the transition of the DEVELOP codebase from Google Drive into GitLab
-> * COMM STUFF, ALUMNI
+> * Editing social media, blog posts, and writing annual newsletter to engage alumni and the public
->    * ANY SUBPOINT?
+> * Creating, planning, and running Professional DEVELOPment Week to increase participants' capacity and skill-building opportunities in a virtual environment

 **Project Lead**, NASA DEVELOP National Program | Science Systems & Applications, Inc.
 *NASA Jet Propulsion Laboratory*